-Note: The reason you need to clear the contact property before setting it is because HubSpot will not allow you to go backwards in terms of lifecycle stages unless you manually make the change in the contact record yourself or you automate it in a workflow like so.
+Note: You need to clear the contact property before setting it because HubSpot will not allow you to go backward in terms of lifecycle stages unless you manually make the change in the contact record yourself or automate it in a workflow like so.

 Bonus tips for the advanced lead scorer…

 - Test contacts against your lead scoring criteria.
 If you want to evaluate the system you've implemented, you can test it against a known lead in your HubSpot database.
 To do this, click the Test Contact button at the top right-hand side (next to the Save button).
-From the subsequent pop-up, you can search for a contact and select them, and then press Test.
+You can search for a contact from the subsequent pop-up, select them, and then press Test.
 You’ll see their score, supplemented by a breakdown of where your contact does and does not meet the requirements of your lead scoring rules.
 Unfortunately, you do have to scroll through your criteria to see these results.

 - Keep your lists as clean as possible by adding exceptions to the rules.
-In both your MQL and SQL HubSpot Lead Scoring lists, it’s important that you ensure contacts tagged as Opportunities and Customers cannot join them.
-There is a possibility that these contacts could lose lead scoring points and drop into MQL range, thus triggering the workflow to reset their lifecycle stage property.
+In both your MQL and SQL HubSpot Lead Scoring lists, you must ensure contacts are tagged as Opportunities and Customers cannot join them.
+There is a possibility that these contacts could lose lead scoring points and drop into the MQL range, thus triggering the workflow to reset their lifecycle stage property.
 You might also include contacts who have opted out of all email, as well as your company employees and partners, as exceptions to these lead scoring lists, too.

 - Create an SQL feedback loop for Sales.
 To support your efforts to align Marketing with Sales, it’s a good idea to create a custom contact property they can fill out after they’ve had one or two touches with an SQL that’s been handed off to them.
 What I’ve done for PMG is to create a property called "HubSpot Lead Scoring: Sales Team Feedback" – and provided three options: True SQL: Ready for sales, MQL: Not ready for Sales, and Unqualified: Do not nurture.

-If Sales indicates that the lead is unqualified—it could be a competitor, it could be a vendor, it could be a CRAZY person—then they lose 100 points and they're filtered into a Subscriber (the default lifecycle stage) workflow we've set up and held there indefinitely until we manually pull them from the criteria that is keeping them there, or delete them out of the database.
+If Sales indicates that the lead is unqualified—it could be a competitor, it could be a vendor, it could be a competitor- then they lose 100 points, and they're filtered into a Subscriber (the default lifecycle stage) workflow we've set up and held there indefinitely until we manually pull them from the criteria that are keeping them there, or delete them out of the database.